by Olesia Chikunova, ADU Specialist.

 You have most probably seen me writing previously about accessory dwelling units (ADUs).
 Why am I writing about regular home additions today?
 Well, ADU is a house hack for an addition that you might not know about.
 This is a good example of how our construction concierge can save you money even before you start working with us.

-I say to everyone planning a major remodel, build an accessory dwelling unit first.
+I say to everyone planning a major remodel, build an accessory dwelling unit first (learn how to build an ADU here).
 Read on why it is not as crazy an idea, as it sounds initially.

 TLDR of ADU advantages over a regular addition (both add space and increase property value):

 Are you considering a home addition?
 If so, you’re likely excited about the possibilities, but also anxious about the potential challenges.
 A comprehensive home addition planning guide can make the process easier by helping you understand what to expect and how to prepare.
 We’ll provide an overview of the key steps in the process and some tips for making your dream a reality.
 Let’s get started!

 Home addition planning generally refers to the process of designing and drawing up blueprints for an addition to an existing home.
 This can be a small room, such as a bathroom or kitchen, or a larger space, like a garage or extra bedroom.